Fomepizole Injection is a competitive inhibitor of alcohol dehydrogenase.

 Fomepizole is supplied as a sterile, preservative-free solution for intravenous use as:

-Supplied in packages of four vials.
+Supplied in single vial cartons.
 Each vial contains 1.5 mL (1 g/mL) of Fomepizole.

 X-GEN Pharmaceuticals Inc.